ModSec-AdvLearn: Countering Adversarial SQL Injections with Robust Machine Learning: Experimental Analysis

-\myparagraph{\mlms against the test set.} We plot the ROC curves in \autoref{fig:roc} using red and green solid lines.
-By comparing the results of these models with the respective \modsecurity counterpart, we can conclude that the application of machine learning improves the TPR for all \glspl*{PL} greater than 1.
-Specifically, considering the best results reported in Table \ref{tab:tpr_table}, the TPR at 1\% FPR of the linear \gls*{SVM} is 18.65\% higher than \modsecurity.
-As for the \gls*{RF}, the TPR at 1\% FPR is 25.8\% higher than the vanilla \modsecurity.
-It is worth noting that, for PL1, the trained ML models achieve similar results to the vanilla \modsecurity.
+\myparagraph{Evaluation on Clean Samples.} We plot the ROC curves in~\autoref{fig:roc} using and green (\gls{RF}), violet (\gls{SecSVM}), blue (\gls{SVM} with $\ell_1$), light blue (\gls{SVM} with $\ell_2$), orange (\gls{LR} with $\ell_1$), brown (\gls{LR} with $\ell_2$), solid lines.
+They clearly show the superiority of \mlms w.r.t. the respective \modsecurity counterpart regardless of the operating point, \ie, for any FPR value, the TPR of \mlms approaches is higher for all \glspl{PL} greater than 1.
+It is worth noting that, for PL1, the trained \gls{ML} models achieve similar results to the vanilla \modsecurity.
 This confirms that, even by learning optimal weights, rules enabled by PL1 are inappropriate to effectively discriminate benign samples from malicious ones.
-Finally, we would like to remark that, unlike the vanilla \modsecurity, all \gls*{ML} models achieve the best detection rate with PL4 (even though they are only slightly higher than those obtained for PL2).
-This result underlines that, even when adding rules that may lead to more false positives, ML models are able to tune the importance of each rule, thus achieving a better trade-off between TPR and FPR.
+Finally, unlike the vanilla \modsecurity, all \mlms models achieve the best TPR for PL4 (even though the results for PL4 are slightly higher than those obtained for PL2).
+This result shows that, despite adding rules that may increase the FPR, machine learning can adjust their importance to improve the TPR/FPR trade-off.

-\myparagraph{\mlms against the adversarial test set.} As regards the robustness evaluation, both ML models suffer the presence of adversarial attacks, as shown in \autoref{fig:roc} (dashed red and green lines) but they still outperform the detection capabilities of \modsecurity.
-Specifically, considering the best results on the adversarial test set reported in Table \ref{tab:tpr_table}, the TPR at 1\% FPR of the \mlms linear SVM / RF is 8.8\% / 22.8\% better than \modsecurity.
-Contrary to the setup in absence of attacks, the best PL for this analysis is PL2.
-This effect underlines that the adversarial SQL injections are able to leverage rules of PL3 and PL4 to achieve evasion, by removing detected patterns considered important at training time.